Do 3D Printers Use a Lot of Electricity?

 - Heated beds increase power usage

-- Still considered low-power devices
+- Still considered low-power machines overall

 Resin 3D Printers

-- Generally use less electricity per hour
+- Use less electricity per hour

-They typically consume less power than:
+They generally consume less power than:

-- Electric heaters
+- Space heaters

 - Clothes dryers